dagmarkramer/so_long/README.txt

 run 'make' to compile

-run './so_long map.ber' to execute
+run './so_long examplemap.ber' to execute

 move around with WASD keys